Christy Gordon Baty

 Publications

-“Embroidered Head Coverings and Their Sources”, co-author, Attired: Perspectives on Historical Costume, Vernon Press, expected 2024
+“Embroidered Head Coverings and Their Sources”, co-author, Attired: Perspectives on Historical Costume, Vernon Press, May 2024

 “America’s Mothers: How the Mobilized Women of Berkeley Harnessed the Power of Women to Support the Great War and Challenge the Government.”
 University of Nebraska Graduate review, vol. 2, issue 1, 2022